ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi-4.md

 ## What I've been looking for

 So I decided to look out for self-hostable FOSS alternatives to Google Photos and I liked [Immich](https://github.com/immich-app/immich).
+As a side note, the process of migrating from Google Photos is a bit of a pain because of how Google Takeout structures the export data (metadata is stored in a separate JSON file whose structure Google seems to change frequently).

 With self-hosting things there come a plethora of other things that need to be taken care of.
 I don't want my server to be accessible only locally and my ISP puts me behind a NAT which makes port forwarding not work for me.
 Although, putting personal photos behind a public address doesn't seem like a good idea anyway.
 There are many ways to get my server accessible from the outside Internet securely.